felipenoris/math-server-docker/README.md

 Dockerfile to build a server with Jupyterhub and RStudio, ready for Python, R and Julia languages.

+It's based on CentOS 7 image, which is a very stable Linux distribution, compatible with Red Hat (widely used in Corporations), but often offers outdated packages.
+In order to provide up-to-date tools, this Dockerfile builds most tools from source.

 ## List of tools

 * [Jupyterhub](https://github.com/jupyter/jupyterhub) with support for the following languages: